 Get in touch

-Please contact us if you would like tell our Parish Council about topics which you or your group would like us to consider for improving Ashingdon and South Fambridge.
+Please contact us if you would like to tell our Parish Council about topics that you or your group would like us to consider for improving Ashingdon and South Fambridge.

 ANCIENT HISTORY OF ASHINGDON VILLAGE

 Ashingdon has been a village for more than one thousand years.
 It was called “Nesenduna” in the 900s and 1000s and it has had many spellings over the centuries.